Herren von Graben: The lines of the family

 Originally from Carniola, a line settled in Styria around Graz.
 This line is named "Line Am Graben".
 During the later 13th century the later princely family Orsini-Rosenberg descended from a member of the family who lived at the Grazer Castle Alt-Grabenhofen, between Reinerkogel and Rosenberg.
-During the early 14th century, the family split into four main lines, the Styrian Grabenhofen line, the Grabner (zu Rosenburg) line in Lower Austria, the Kornberger line and their Dutch offspring (De) Graeff, and during the earlier 15th century in the Carynthian-Lienzer Sommeregger line.
+During the early 14th century, the family split into four main lines, the Styrian Grabenhofen line, the Grabner (zu Rosenburg) line in Lower Austria, the Kornberg line and their Dutch offspring (De) Graeff, and according to another unverfivied family tradition the Op den Graeff family as well, and during the earlier 15th century in the Carynthian-Lienzer Sommeregg line.
 In 1500, the family split into a new line, the Stein Line at Castle Stein.
 Two other lines of the Graben family can be found in Tyrol, and one in Switzerland.
 A detailed list of the lines and branches can be found here: